Okay, here are the best Pole links I've seen to date...starting with...

 - AASTO

 - This was that webcam page for the joint Australia-US CARA consortium that runs the AASTO (Automated Astrophysical Site-Testing Lab) among other things.
 It was a prototype for a future remotely-controlled unmanned plateau observatory.
-They completed that phase, the AASTO module and telescope mount were moved in January 2004 over near ARO for use by the Vulcan South project which searched for extrasolar planets.
-Dana Hrubes worked with this project during the 2004 and 2005 wintes.
+They completed that phase, the AASTO module and telescope mount were moved in January 2004 over near ARO for use by the Vulcan South project (archive page) which searched for extrasolar planets.
+Dana Hrubes worked with this project during the 2004 and 2005 winters.
 The project was ended in December 2005.
 This page does include other good stuff including their diary pages from Pole and Dome C for the past 10 years or so.
-The older AASTO/JACARA page is here, it includes lots of pictures and stories from earlier seasons.
+Another AASTO/JACARA page is here, it includes lots of pictures and stories from earlier seasons.
 Charlie Kaminski watched this project in 1999 in his spare time.

 - Adventure Network International